ostin-r/Binary-Search/README.md

-# Binary-Sorting-Algorithm
+# Binary-Search
-Trying out my first sorting algorithm
+Trying out my first search algorithm

 I've done some reading on the binary search algorithm to discover how similar it is to different numerical methods that I learned in engineering school.
 Instead of using mathematical functions, these sorting algorithms are concerned with more general forms of information such as strings.